 Any runner who wants to appeal a positive drug test must notify WSER within five (5) days after receiving notice of the positive test result.
 The runner can email or mail the Run Director stating his or her intent to appeal and the Run Director will confirm in writing that the notice of appeal was received.

-The WSER board of trustees’ determination after appeal as to whether an anti-doping violation occurred shall be final.
+The WSER board of directors’ determination after appeal as to whether an anti-doping violation occurred shall be final.
 The board shall deliver its decision by certified mail to the runner.

 If the runner takes no action after notification of a positive drug test result, WSER can make its final determination that an anti-doping violation occurred after the five (5) day appeal period has expired.